carlo-vegesack/Weekly_Notes/week-03.out.md

 ## Exercises

 In the exercises this week there are both algorithmic questions and programming questions.
-You do not need to implement any of the algorithms—it is more important that you manage to design the algorithms themselves—but I strongly encourage you to implement what you can, since you will learn a lot more from trying to tell the computer what your ideas are, than just telling yourself of a study-mate.
+You do not need to implement any of the algorithms—it is more important that you manage to design the algorithms themselves—but I strongly encourage you to implement what you can, since you will learn a lot more from trying to tell the computer what your ideas are, than just telling yourself or a study-mate.

 ### Merging